OolonColoophid/bakerStreet/ReadMe.md

 ## Overview

-Baker Street is a free-form tool that helps you produce natural deduction proofs in propositional logic.
+Available for macOS (10.12 -), Baker Street is a free-form tool that helps you produce natural deduction proofs in propositional logic.
 Use Baker Street to enter your proof, check for errors, clarify relationships between proof lines, preview, and export your proof in several formats.

 Type your proof in a free-form manner.
 Baker Street provides automatic line numbering and feedback to help you see where you've gone wrong.